-While staying at our Cape May bed and breakfast, New Jersey, take some time to explore some of our many gorgeous beaches.
+While staying at our Cape May bed and breakfast take some time to explore some of our many gorgeous beaches.

-Cape May NJ Beaches are some of the finest in the nation.
+Cape May, NJ beaches begin at just 1 block away from the Bedford Inn and are some of the finest in the nation.
 Cap May is home to many wonderful beaches including the Howard Street Beach, Sunset Beach, Windsor Avenue beach, Grant Avenue beach, Broadway beach, Cove Beach and many others.
 Vacationers have their choice of beaches near restaurants and shops as well as less populated beaches for relaxing sun bathing and water sports.